keras-team/keras-io/guides/md/litert_export.md

 <div class="k-default-codeblock">
 ```
+/home/pctablet505/Projects/gemmademo-litert-export/.venv/lib/python3.13/site-packages/keras/src/layers/core/dense.py:107: UserWarning: Do not pass an `input_shape`/`input_dim` argument to a layer.
+When using Sequential models, prefer using an `Input(shape)` object as the first layer in the model instead.
+  super().__init__(activity_regularizer=activity_regularizer, **kwargs)
 WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
-I0000 00:00:1780412818.641443 1649431 port.cc:153] oneDNN custom operations are on.
+I0000 00:00:1780424674.663139 1735544 port.cc:153] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
 ```
 </div>